TomatenKuchenDEV/docs/docs/integrations.md

 ## Possible triggers {#triggers}

-- Message and slash commands
+- Message and/or slash command
 	- Argument: Slash command description.
 If this field is empty, no slash command is registered from this action.
 	- Up to 100 slash commands per server.
 - Message context menu